 To play you, simply switch on the board which will then start to spin and of course play the Baby Shark song.
 As it moves, the baby sharks mouths open and close whilst you try to use your fishing rod to try to catch as many as you can.

 The game is easy to play and lots of fun.
-Although aimed at younger children my seven year old has really enjoyed playing it, espcially when beating my husband who has also become fans of the game.
+Although aimed at younger children my eight-year-old has really enjoyed playing it, especially when beating my husband who has also become fans of the game.